SkeLLLa/node-object-hash/CONTRIBUTING.md

 # Contributing

 Feel free to contribute to this repo.
-Changes that improve overall performance, code quality, tests, etc. are highly appriciated.
+Changes that improve overall performance, code quality, tests, etc. are highly appreciated.

 ## Pull Request Process